 The Registered Dietitian in me goes crazy for delish healthy snacks, breakfasts on the go with coffee, or an after dinner delight.
 If you've got ten minutes, you've got time to bust these out.
 We can doooo this!

 - Oat flour: These cookies are packed with whole grain oatmeal for extra staying power and fab texture.
+I'm obsessed with snack recipes using oats!
 You can snag oat flour at the store or make your own by grinding old fashioned oats in the NutriBullet.